-Magical, dreamy story of great, unfulfilled desire of the water nymph Rusalka
+The poetic and tragic story of the unrequited love of the water nymph Rusalka

 3 hours 10 minutes, 2 intermission 20 minutesLanguage